Close

 • 2MP wide-angle camera

 Here’s another strong candidate for the best phone for teenagers, especially if you are looking for a starter smartphone for your kid.
-The premium design includes a curved back and an edge that’s easy to grip, which decreases the falling risk.
+The premium design includes a curved back and an edge that’s easy to grip, which decreases the risk.
 Buttons are large, and the interface is intuitive enough for first-time smartphone users to find their way around the device.

 Alcatel Go Flip 4 has an impressive battery life.
 The screen size could be bigger, but this is an entry-level phone.
-It’s durable for its pricing range, and you can even charge the battery fast.
+It’s durable for its price range, and you can even charge the battery fast.
 The phone supports GPS, WLAN, Bluetooth, and FM.
-If you want a device used to communicate with your kid but also a phone with a few extra features, this model features good value for the money.
+If you want a device used to communicate with your kid but also a phone with a few extra features, this model offers good value for the money.

 Pros: